xyfJASON/visual-tokenizer-pytorch/docs/benchmark-imagenet64.md

 ## Introduction

-This benchmark does not aim to achieve the best performance, but to gain insights into the behavior of different quantization methods.
+This benchmark does not aim to achieve the best performance, but to gain insights into the behavior of various vector quantization methods.
 Therefore, we use the same basic setup for all the experiments:

 - Dataset: ImageNet, resized to 64x64